ianchanning/neural-network-js/slides.tex.md

 `g` is our 'activation' function

+`w . x` is the dot product / weighted sum

 # Perceptron or neuron?

-Originally called a [perceptron][6]
+Originally called a perceptron [[6][6]]

-Changed to a neuron with the sigmoid activation function
+Changed to a neuron with the sigmoid activation function - (there's probably a better definition)

+Mathematical concepts different, but coding concepts similar

 For us:

 1. Fully code perceptron
-2. Iterate to a neuron
+2. Iterate to a neuron (if we get time)

 # I want to describe a perceptron firing